 Season: July - October (humpback and southern right whales); Year-round (bottlenose and Heaviside's dolphins).

 Ponta do Ouro, Mozambique

-Situated just north of the South African border, Ponta do Ouro is a popular beach destination with excellent scuba diving, fishing and snorkelling.
+Situated just north of the South African border, Ponta do Ouro is a popular beach destination with excellent scuba diving, fishing, snorkeling, and nightlife.
 It’s also home to Africa’s first structured wild dolphin swim program, Dolphin Encountours.
 The program enables visitors to make the acquaintance of the area’s resident bottlenose dolphins during a series of in-water encounters.
 Visitors can opt to snorkel or free dive, while those that wish to stay longer can enrol in a volunteer research program or sign up for one of the center’s therapeutic dolphin retreats.
 Other marine life sightings are possible from season to season, ranging from humpback whales to manta rays.

 Boa Vista, Cape Verde

 The easternmost island of the Cape Verde archipelago, Boa Vista puts West Africa on the whale-watching map.
 Between March and May, island cruises offer the opportunity to see humpback whales; however, these are not the same humpback whales that one might see at some of the other destinations on this list.
 Instead of migrating northwards from Antarctica, the Cape Verde humpbacks spend their feeding season in the cold waters of Iceland - as such, they are entirely distinct from the southern hemisphere humpbacks.
 They come to Boa Vista’s warm waters to breed and give birth, and are just as acrobatic as their southerly relations.